emmigalfo/Airline-Passenger-Satisfaction/README.md

 ***

 ## Repository structure:
-├── AirlineDataSet : data used in project \
 ├── Images : images used in readme, presentation, and notebook \
-├── Airline_Passenger_Satisfaction.ipynb : jupyter notebook used to create project \
+├── EDA-modeling-notebook.ipynb : jupyter notebook used to create project \
 ├── README.md : project summary and conclusions \
 ├── presentation.pdf : stakeholder powerpoint slides